Howlerloud/Essex-Pc-s/README.md

  <h3>Testing User Stories</h3>
  <h4>First Times Users</h4>
   <ul>
-    <li>Im struggling to figure out what parts are needed to build a pc.
-The Home page has a detailed list in order of what parts are needed to build your own pc and a link to a compatibility checker.</li>
+    <li>Im struggling to figure out what parts are needed to build a PC.
+The Home page has a detailed list in order of what parts are needed to build your own PC and a link to a compatibility checker.</li>
   </ul>
     <img src="assets/readme_media/research.jpg">
     <img src="assets/readme_media/compatibility.jpg">